salim-h1/keypass/README.md

 - Store, retrieve, and manage passwords encrypted in a local file that requires a master password to unlock.
 - Options: add, list, search, delete entries.
 Could optionally integrate cryptography or keyring.

+My program uses `cryptography`, and `pathvalidate` as the only external libraries.
+They can be installed using `pip`:

+> pip install cryptography pathvalidate

 ## Usage: